-Who else has experienced that class at school when the boys went to another class to give their female classmates space to discuss menstruation in private?
-However, this way of teaching often makes men feel uncomfortable talking openly about menstruation, and many also lack basic knowledge about what happens in a woman's body during menstruation, pregnancy, or menopause.
-That's why we've put together seven important facts that every partner, friend, brother, father, and colleague should know so that menstruation isn't just a big unknown for them.
+Who else experienced that class hour at school when boys left for another classroom to give girls privacy to discuss menstruation?
+However, this method of teaching often made men uncomfortable talking openly about menstruation, and many also lacked basic knowledge about what happens in a woman's body during menstruation, pregnancy, or menopause.
+That's why we've put together seven important facts that every partner, friend, brother, father, and colleague should know so that menstruation is not just a big unknown for them.

 -

-The menstrual cycle is not just about that one week of bleeding each month.
-It is a natural process of hormonal changes that have one goal in each cycle – to prepare the body for the possibility of pregnancy.
+The menstrual cycle isn't just about that one week of bleeding a month.
+It's a natural process of hormonal changes, with a single goal in each cycle – to prepare the body for potential pregnancy.

-Under the influence of hormones, the ovaries allow follicles, small sacs containing eggs, to mature, one of which can be fertilized by a sperm at the right moment.
-At the same time, the lining of the uterus thickens, in which a fertilized egg could attach.
-If fertilization does not occur, the formed uterine lining is separated and leaves the body through the vagina along with the blood.
-The whole process then starts over.
+Under the influence of hormones, the ovaries allow follicles to mature – small sacs containing eggs, one of which can be fertilized by sperm at the right moment.
+At the same time, the uterine lining thickens, ready for a fertilized egg to implant.
+If fertilization doesn't occur, the developed uterine lining sheds and, along with blood, exits the body through the vagina.
+The whole process then starts anew.

 -